June 30, 2024 flowers that attract butterflies to your garden

 Light: Full sun

-Water: Moderate; drought-tolerant once established
+Water: Moderate; drought tolerant once they’re established

 Care Tips